kadavilrahul/coding_task_manager/README.md

 # Coding Task Manager

 A comprehensive suite of AI-powered development tools that provides structured workflows for software development, code analysis, and project management.
-This toolkit includes three specialized script collections for different aspects of development assistance.
+This toolkit includes four specialized script collections for different aspects of development assistance.

 ## 🚀 Overview

-The Coding Task Manager consists of three main components:
+The Coding Task Manager consists of four main components:

 - **Scripts 01**: AI-powered PRD generation and development SOPs
 - **Scripts 02**: Basic coding assistant with function extraction tools
 - **Scripts 03**: Advanced coding assistant with comprehensive analysis and reporting
+- **Scripts 04**: File versioning system with real-time backup monitoring

 ## 📋 Table of Contents